 Each week, we nominate a child from each class to be 'Star of the Week'.
-Each 'star of the week' receives a 'virtual postcard home' and is congratulated during class Zoom school celebration assembly.
+Each 'star of the week' receives a postcard home and is congratulated during celebration assembly.

 The school acknowledges all the efforts and achievements of children, both in and out of school.
 We award reader of the week, maths star of the week in addition to our 'postcard home'.
-We encourage pupils to bring in trophies, medals and certificates from home and share these in our 'Zoom' celebration assemblies.
+We encourage pupils to bring in trophies, medals and certificates from home and share these in our celebration assemblies.

-House Captains also present their own certificates to children who have been considerate, made the right choices or made them smile.
-House Captains cannot do this at the present time.
+House Captains also present their own certificates to children who have been considerate and respectful, made the right choices or made them smile.